-In our RIE® Parent-Infant Guidance™ Classes, we talk a lot about giving trust to very young infants.
-We talk about how it is important to allow a struggle for some time and let the baby work on his challenges.
-As well as, they need our support and help in many situations.
-One of the mamas, Nelly in my class asked, “How should you help the baby, and at what point?”
-Our goal is to learn how to support our children going through struggles in the best way.
+In our RIE® Parent-Infant Guidance™ Classes, we discuss the importance of giving trust to very young infants.
+We emphasize the value of allowing a struggle for some time and letting the baby work on their challenges.
+Additionally, we recognize the need for our support and assistance in various situations.
+One of the mothers, Nelly, in my class, asked, “How should you help the baby, and at what point?”

-1. Nelly said my daughter just learned how to turn from her back to her tummy.
-When she does this, one of her arms often gets stuck and she looks pretty uncomfortable.
-Should I help her move her arm?
-Or I roll her back?
-Maybe I wait and if so, for how long?
-What could I do?
+Nelly mentioned that her daughter recently learned how to turn from her back to her tummy.
+However, one of her arms often gets stuck, causing discomfort.
+Should Nelly help her move her arm or roll her back?
+Alternatively, should she wait, and if so, for how long?
+What actions could she take?

-Sometimes you will figure out that you helped her too fast or maybe waited too long—it happens.
-You can adjust the best timing next time.
-Finding a balance allows learning, trusting, nurturing, and helping.
+Sometimes, you may realize that you assisted her too quickly or waited too long—it happens.
+Adjust the timing accordingly next time.
+Striking a balance enables learning, trust, nurturing, and assistance.

-2. Another scenario: sometimes she manages to get herself on her tummy, but doesn’t know yet how to get back on her back.
-Consequently, she will grow tired after a while.
-Should I roll her back?
-You can do the same thing:
+Another scenario: sometimes she manages to turn onto her tummy but doesn’t yet know how to return to her back.
+Consequently, she grows tired after a while.
+Should Nelly roll her back?
+The same approach can be taken:

-· Once you feel she is too tired to be on her tummy, don’t roll her back.
-Let her know that you are going to pick her up and take her in your arms.
-Let her rest.
+- Once you feel she’s too tired to remain on her tummy, avoid rolling her back.
+Inform her that you’ll pick her up and hold her in your arms, allowing her to rest.

-· You might support her by narrating and naming what you see, “I see the ball rolled away.
-It is over there now.”
+- Support her by narrating and identifying what you notice, such as saying, “I see the ball rolled away.
+It’s over there now.”

-· Acknowledge her frustrations and other emotions she might experience.
+- Acknowledge her frustrations and any other emotions she might be experiencing.